DEVAIEXP/gradio_component_mediagallery/README.md

 The code snippet below is accurate in cases where the component is used as both an input and an output.

-- **As output:** Is passed, the preprocessed input data sent to the user's function in the backend.
+- **As output:** Is passed, list of tuples containing file paths and captions, or None if payload is None.
-- **As input:** Should return, the output data received by the component from the user's function in the backend.
+- **As input:** Should return, list of media items (images, videos, or tuples with captions).

  ```python
  def predict(